sideeffects/HoudiniEngineForUnreal/README.md

 01. You should now be able to import Houdini Digital Assets (HDA) `.otl` or `.hda` files or drag and drop them into the `Content Browser`.
 01. Once you have an HDA in the `Content Browser` you should be able to drag it into the Editor viewport.
 This will spawn a new Houdini Asset Actor.
 Geometry cooking will be done in a separate thread and geometry will be displayed once the cooking is complete.
 At this point you will be able to see asset parameters in the `Details` pane.
 Modifying any of the parameters will force the asset to recook and possibly update its geometry.

+# Disabling PCG support when building from source

+> This guide is only for users who download the source code directly from the git repo, and want to disable PCG support.
+If you're getting the plugin source code from your Houdini install or the release page, we already provide versions of the source code with/without PCG support.

+01. In the plugin's source folder, open the HoudiniEngine module's build.cs file: `Source/HoudiniEngine/HoudiniEngine.Build.cs`
+01. Change `private int HOUDINI_USE_PCG  = 1;` to `private int HOUDINI_USE_PCG  = 0;`
+01. Repeat the same change for the HoudiniEngineEditor and the HoudiniEngineRuntime modules'build.cs file.
+They're located respectively in `Source/HoudiniEngineEditor/HoudiniEngineEditor.Build.cs` and `Source/HoudiniEngineRuntime/HoudiniEngineRuntime.Build.cs`
+01. Delete all the *HoudiniPCGXXX.h/cpp* files in the plugin's files.
+01. Delete all the `Intermediate` and `Binaries` folder in the HoudiniEngine's plugin directory (if they exist).
+01. Regenerate your project's file.
+On windows, this can be done by right-clicking on the uproject file, and selecting `Generate Viual Studio Project Files`
+01. Build your project / the plugin.